Monochoria vaginalis is an

 resembles M. korsakowii but is significantly smaller.
 The racemes

-emerge with fewer flowers and which position lower than the levels
+emerge with fewer flowers, which position lower than the levels of

-of leaves.
-The leaves are small, compared with M. korsakowii,
+leaves.
+The leaves are small, compared with M. korsakowii, measuring

-measuring only 3-7cm in length, its shapes variable - lanceolate,
+only 3-7cm in length, and their shapes are variable - lanceolate,

 oval lanceolate, or egg-heart.
 Flowers, blue-purple, measure 0.5-2cm